-In order to know the origin of SARS-CoV-2, we recently published an article about a letter to the director of the WHO from 32 scientists who expressed the need, on the part of the international community, to know about it.
+In order to know the origin of SARS-CoV-2, we recently published an article in which 32 scientists expressed the need, on the part of the international community, to know about it.

 They showed that the data available on the virus had sufficient basis to carry out a study on the origin of the virus without the support of the Chinese government, which refuses any independent study in its country.